 The Triangle is home to countless opportunities for entrepreneurs to get to know each other, swap ideas and collaborate.
 To keep tabs on what’s happening around town, check out our community calendar.

 Here are some meetups and events for your agenda:

-Duke professor Dr. Misha Angrist and Russ Campbell of Burroughs Wellcome Fund at a recent Lager Than Life Science event.
+Duke professor Dr. Misha Angrist and Russ Campbell of Burroughs Wellcome Fund at a Lager Than Life Science event.
 Photo via WRAL TechWire

 Local Internet of Things startup network RIoT hosts weekly lunch and learns featuring expert advice and workshops to help entrepreneurs and techies expand their knowledge.